-(i) engaged in one locality to work in another; or
+(i) engaged in one locality to work in another; or (ii) engaged in one locality to another for employment which can reasonably be regarded as permanent, involving a change of residence, shall be paid travelling time whilst necessarily travelling between such localities, and, for a change of residence, shall be paid taxening time which deceased by taxening between such localities, and expenses.

-(ii) sent from his usual locality to another for employment which can reasonably be regarded as permanent, involving a change of residence, shall be paid travelling time whilst necessarily travelling between such localities, and, for a period not exceeding three-months, expenses.
+(c) An employee sent from his usual locality to another (in circumstances other than those prescribed in sub-clause (b) hereof) and required to remain away from his usual place of abode shall be paid travelling time whilst necessarily travelling between such localities, and expenses whilst so absent from his usual locality.

-- (c) An employee sent from his usual locality to another (in circumstances other than those prescribed in sub-clause (b) hereof) and required to remain away from his usual place of abode shall be paid travelling time whilst necessarily travelling between such localities, and expenses whilst so absent from his usual locality. - (d) The rate of pay for travelling time shall be ordinary rates, except on Sundays and holidays, when it shall be time and a half. - (e) The maximum travelling time to be paid for shall be twelve hours out of every twenty-four hours, or when sleeping berth is provided by the employer for all-night travel, eight hours out of every twenty-four. - (f) "Expenses" for the purpose of this clause means:- - (i) All fares reasonably incurred.
+(d) The rate of pay for travelling time shall be ordinary rates, except on Sundays and holidays, when it shall be time